lethargilistic/blog/rarities/university-of-washington-tacoma/2014-07-09-utilitarian-and-kantian-appraisals-of-workplace-spyware.md

 (2014-07-09)

 (All citations are to *Information Ethics: Privacy, Property, and Power*, edited by Adam D. Moore.
-The essays cited were "Utilitarianism" by John Stuart Mill (pp.47-65) and "The Metaphysics of Morals" by Immanuel Kant (pp. 66-84)
+The essays cited were "Utilitarianism" by John Stuart Mill (pp. 47-65) and "The Metaphysics of Morals" by Immanuel Kant (pp. 66-84)

 Workers and employers have needs, many of which are shared.
 For instance, both can have livelihoods that depend upon the subsistence of the company or a desire for a professional atmosphere while working.
 Other needs are more individual in nature, such as a feeling of belonging within the team or feelings of self-efficacy.
 The satisfaction of individual needs like those is of interest of the entire group: if all team members have many needs met, they will be more likely to synergize, be happier, and be more productive.
 It follows that a popular strategy for team membership is to foster this synergy from all levels, with employers and workers working together to please themselves and the other group.